dallas-hall/learning-forgerock/forgerock-am410-training-notes-day5.md

 * Valid (non-active) secrets: Any valid value key for signature verification and decryption.
 * Named secrets: A specifically selected key for validation or decryption; for example, a key identified using the JWT Key id (kid) header.

+Secrets (aliases) are managed by:
+* Rotating an alias
+* Retiring an alias
+* Revoking an alias

 ### Keystores

 ![](images/am401/am-hardening-4.png)